 Prompting your followers to engage can also give you insights into the content, products, and services they want to see.

-Take a look at how the home furnishing brand The Havenly used survey buttons to engage their audience:
+Take a look at how the home furnishing brand The Havenly used survey buttons to engage its audience:

 GAP regularly features shoppable products in its Instagram Stories.
 In this case, the GAP combined a product feature with user-submitted questions about clothing and gifting.
 Users can swipe up to learn more or to purchase:

 Don’t be afraid to test different approaches and get creative to find out what your audience responds best to.
 Then, duplicate what works on a regular basis.